Food Safety

 Make sure everyone on your team is aware of your brand values and the mission of your food truck.
 Provide proper training about food safety and other operational elements that will be key to your business' success.

-6. Start Promoting
+6. Start promoting

 Last but not least, be sure to promote your business.
 Create social media accounts for your food truck and encourage your followers to post pictures of your food, post announcements about your location and hours, and engage with customers.